IBC Totes in Canada: Types, Standards, and Compliance Explained

 UN Certification and Markings: What Must Appear on an IBC Tote

-Any IBC used for dangerous goods transport must carry a valid UN marking.
-This marking is the evidence that the container has been manufactured and tested to the required standard.
+Any IBC tank used for dangerous goods transport must carry a valid UN marking.
+This marking is evidence that the container has been manufactured and tested to the required standard.

 A compliant UN marking on an IBC includes the following elements: